-Text of Proposed Amendment to the Articles of Incorporation Increase the Numl per of Authorized Common Shares to 125,000 0,000 RESOLVED, That Article IV of the states: Corporation's Article es of Incorporation be amended by deleting in i ts entirety the first sentence thereof, which nov -Deletion- poration is 77,000,000 shares, of which 2,000,0 es of the of the par value of \$1 per share shall b 000 shares of the par value of \$1 per share, shall be designated Common Stock. and inserting in lieu thereof the following: -Insertion- poration is 127,000,000 shares, of which 2,000,000 shares of the of the par value of \$1 per share Form of Proxy Card PROXY [Name and address of Stockholder] [Number of Shares owned by Stockholder] nner you direct below.
-If you sign this Proxy ast your votes under this proxy FOR such pa Please vote by marking the appropriate box es below: To elect David J. Noble, A.J.
-Stricklan d III and Harley A Whitfield, as Directors. \square FOR all nominees AGAINST all nominees ☐ FOR ALL EXCEPT followin g nominee(s) \square WITHHOLD as to the follow ing nominee(s) • To amend the Company's Articles of I ncorporation to incr ease the number of authorized shares of Comm on Stock to 125,000,000. □ FOR □ AGAINST □ ABSTAIN To ratify the appointment of KMPG L LP as the Company 's independent auditors for 2006. □FOR□ AGAINST ☐ ABSTAIN.
-To transact such other business as may pro perly come before the ne meeting.
-The undersign connection wit edges receipt of the Notice of Annual Meeting g of Stockholders and the Proxy Statement in
+Text of Proposed Amendment to the Articles of Incorporation

+Increase the Number of Authorized Common Shares to 125,000,000

+RESOLVED, That Article IV of the Corporation's Articles of Incorporation be amended by deleting in its entirety the first sentence thereof, which now states:

+-Deletion-

+The total number of shares that may be issued by this Corporation is 77,000,000 shares, of which 2,000,000 shares of the par value of \$1 per share, shall be designated Series Preferred Stock and 75,000,000 shares of the par value of \$1 per share shall be designated Common Stock.

+and inserting in lieu thereof the following:

+-Insertion-

+The total number of shares that may be issued by this Corporation is 127,000,000 shares, of which 2,000,000 shares of the par value of \$1 per share, shall be designated Series Preferred Stock and 125,000,000 shares of the par value of \$1 per share shall be designated Common Stock.

+Form of Proxy Card PROXY

+[Name and address of Stockholder]

-, 2006 Dated:
+Dated: